rubienr/wacom/readme.md

 This device can be connected in three ways:

-1. by Bletooth (LED lights blue)
+1. by Bluetooth (LED lights blue)
 2. by USB in Desktop Mode (LED lights bright white)
 3. by USB in Mobile Mode (LED lights dim white)

-If the device is connected by USB, the Intuos BT M needs to be switched to Descktop Mode, by bluetooth it works out of the box.
+If the device is connected by USB, the Intuos BT M needs to be switched to Desktop Mode, by bluetooth it works out of the box.

 To switch in between both USB modes press the **leftmost + rightmost buttons simultaneously** for about four seconds until the white LED goes off.
 For this step the USB cable must be connected.
 Unfortunately this step is poorly propagated and the last mode is not preserved or the mode is not detected correctly.